 Temperature is one of the most important drivers in temperate aquatic ecosystems.
 Species are physiologically adapted to thermal niches, and the availability of suitable thermal habitat influences their growth, survival, timing of reproductive events and distribution (Caissie, 2006).
 Groundwater temperatures within 100 m of the surface are typically 1 - 2°C greater than the mean annual air temperature (Freeze and Cherry, 1979).
-Groundwater temperatures typically range from 5°C to 13°C in the Great Lakes Basin (unpublished data: United States Geological Survey, Ontario Ministry of the Environment and Climate Change).
-Surface water temperature varies more seasonally and diurnally than groundwater temperature, therefore, influxes of groundwater can attenuate diurnal and seasonal changes in surface water temperature, leading to cooler temperatures in summer and warmer temperatures in winter.
+Groundwater temperatures typically range from 5°C to 13°C in the Great Lakes Basin (unpublished data: U.S. Geological Survey, Ontario Ministry of the Environment and Climate Change).
+Surface water temperature varies more seasonally and diurnally than groundwater temperature, therefore, influxes of groundwater can attenuate diurnal and seasonal changes in surface water temperatures in summer and warmer temperatures in winter.

-The chemical composition of groundwater affects water quality in aquatic habitats, and can be influenced by both the surrounding geology, the length of time the water has spent in the ground and human activities in the water-shed e.g., point-source pollution (Winter et al. 1998) (Chapters 2-4).
+The natural chemistry of groundwater is beneficial, even essential to some aquatic ecosystems (e.g., calcareous or rich fens).
+The chemical composition of groundwater affects water quality in aquatic habitats, and can be influenced by both the surrounding geology, the length of time the water has spent in the ground and human activities in the watershed e.g., point-source pollution (Winter et al. 1998) (Chapters 2-4).
 Most of the direct groundwater discharges to the Great Lakes originate from local flow (shallow) systems, often in sand and gravel aquifers (Grannemann et al., 2000; Kornelsen and Coulibay, 2014; Chapter 2).
-This type of groundwater often has a chemical composition similar to that of lake water whereas groundwater from regional aquifers (deeper and longer flowpaths) bears very little resemblance to the chemical composition of lake or surface water.
+This type of groundwater often has a chemical composition similar to that of lake water whereas groundwater from regional aquifers (deeper and longer flow-paths) bears very little resemblance to the chemical composition of lake or surface water.
 Discharges from these aquifers could create sharp chemical gradients in pore water near the lakebeds (Haack et al. 2005) and at point discharges, as has been documented for a sinkhole in Lake Huron (Biddanda et al. 2006).